 Salads are an incredible no-reheat meal for picnics because they keep so well and are tasty cold or at room temperature.
 All you need to remember is a fork!

-- Basil Lime Chicken & Peach Kale Salad: I haven’t gotten a chance to make this one yet, but I am so excited to!
-This is so summery that I feel it would be perfect for a picnic.
+- Basil Lime Chicken & Peach Kale Salad: I am so excited to make this salad.
+It’s summery that I feel it would be perfect for a picnic.

 - The “Everyday” Kale Salad With Homemade Dressing: There are so many ways to customize this delicious salad!
-You can also keep the ingredients separate and have everyone put together their own plate!
+You can also keep the ingredients separate and have everyone put together their own plate.
+And cooked chicken or shrimp would be a great topper.

-- Veggie Pesto Pasta Salad With Chickpeas: Because Pasta Salad 100% counts as a salad too, right?
+- Veggie Pesto Pasta Salad With Chickpeas: Because Pasta Salad 100 percent counts as a salad too, right?

 Snack Boxes